nfer/npm-check/README.md

 If the value of `process.env.NODE_PATH` is set, it will override the default path of global node_modules returned by package [`global-modules`](https://www.npmjs.com/package/global-modules).

 _Tip: Use `npm-check -u -g` to do a safe interactive update of global modules, including npm itself._

-#### `-s, --skip-unused`

-By default `npm-check` will let you know if any of your modules are not being used by looking at `require` statements in your code.

-This option will skip that check.

-This is enabled by default when using `global` or `update`.

 #### `-p, --production`